digiajay/esp8622-IoT-WallClock/README.md

 - Standard enclosure to look as good as end-product.
 May be a 3D printed one if not found standard enclosures.
 - Web server to get user configurations (like WiFi credentials, news feed preferences, weather preferences, tweet feeds etc..)
 - OTA Update
+- Scheduler to schedule the different functions and looks parallel activities.
+Retrieving (or synchronizaing) time and weather data takes long time than usual and scheduler would help in keep running the clock.